Ronan Memin's webpage

 About me

-I am a post doctoral student at IMT in the probability team with Michel Pain.
-My research focuses
+I am a post doctoral researcher at IMT (Toulouse) in the probability team

-on random matrix theory and its interactions with integrable systems.
-I
+My research focuses on random matrix theory and its interactions with

 September 2023.
 You can find my CV here.